 Mental Health- Medicare What you must pay

-Group psychotherapy \$0
+Group psychotherapy \$O

 Partial hospitalization services

 Partial hospitalization is a structured program of active psychiatric treatment.
 It is offered in a hospital outpatient setting or by a community mental health center.
 It is more intense than the care you get in your doctor's or therapist's office.
 It can help keep you from having to stay in the hospital. \$0

 Psychoanalysis \$0

 Pharmacologic management \$0

 Electroconvulsive therapy (ECT) \$0

 Diagnostic psychological and neuropsychological tests \$0

 Hypnotherapy \$0

 Narcosynthesis \$0

 Biofeedback therapy \$0

 Individualized activity therapy (as part of a Partial Hospitalization Program (PHP) and that is not primarily recreational or diversionary.) \$0

 Mental Health- Medicaid requires a doctor prescription What you must pay Assertive Community Treatment Provides basic services and supports essential for people with serious mental illness to maintain independence in the community.
-1 \$0 Assessment Includes a comprehensive psychiatric evaluation, psychological testing, substance use screening, or other assessments conducted to determine a person's level of functioning and behavioral health treatment needs.
-Physical health assessments are not part of this PIHP service. \$0 Assistive Technology Includes adaptive devices and supplies that are not covered under the Medicaid Health Plan or by other community resources.
-These devices help individuals to better take care of themselves, or to better interact in the places where they live, work, and play. \$0 Behavior Treatment Review If a person's illness or disability involves behaviors that they or others who work with them want to change, their individual plan of services may include a plan that talks about the behavior.
+An ACT team will provide mental health therapy and help with medications.
+The team may also help access community resources and supports needed to maintain wellness and Participate in social, educational and vocational activities.
+ACT may be provided daily for individuals who participate. \$0 \$0 \$0 themselves, or to better interact in the places where they live, work, and play.
+Behavior Treatment Review If a person's illness or disability involves behaviors that they or others who work with them want to change, their individual plan of services may include a plan that talks about the behavior.
 This plan is often called a "behavior treatment plan."
-The behavior management plan is developed during personcentered planning and then is approved and reviewed regularly by a team of specialists to make sure that it is effective and dignified and continues to meet the person's needs. \$0 Clubhouse Programs Are programs where members (customers) and staff work side by side to operate the clubhouse and to encourage participation in the greater community.
+The behavior management plan is developed during person- centered planning and then is approved and reviewed regularly by a team of specialists to make sure that it is effective and dignified and continues to meet the person's needs. \$0 Clubhouse Programs Are programs where members (customers) and staff work side by side to operate the clubhouse and to encourage participation in the greater community.
 Clubhouse programs focus on fostering recovery, competency, and social supports, as well as vocational skills and opportunities. \$0